AHN COVID-19 Safety Policy

 If any residents or guests have COVID-19 symptoms they should test, even if symptoms are mild.

-If a member of the host family or a guest in an AHN placement tests positive to COVID-19 – or is a close contact of someone with COVID-19 – that person must take precautions and follow local health recommendations as below.
+If a member of the Host family or a Guest in an AHN placement tests positive to COVID-19 – or is a close contact of someone with COVID-19 – that person must take precautions and follow local health recommendations as below.

 Taking precautions: